 - In almost all cases the euthanasia injection will bring unconsciousness in less than half a minute and with a minimum of pain and distress.
 It really is like going to sleep.

 - We are happy for you to stay with your pet if you can, but completely understand if this is too difficult for you.
-A nurse will always be there to help.
+A nurse will always be there to help and stay with your pet.

 Burial and cremation options: